 Your routine should include several steps designed to help you get rid of makeup and clean your skin of dirt and pollutants, moisturizer to keep your skin hydrated, and targeted treatments like serums and toners to treat acne, uneven skin tone, and more.

 While your cleanser and moisturizer are very important for getting clear and hydrated skin, those toners and serums are what can help give you a glowing, healthy complexion.
-Each treatment has its own benefits.
+Each complexion treatment has its own benefits.
 For instance, the benefits of a vitamin C based skin treatment include brighter, better-hydrated skin, less redness, and even a reduction of under-eye circles and hyperpigmentation.
 When combined with retinol, you also have a combo that evens your skin tone, promotes radiance, while fighting wrinkles.

 Customizing Your Skincare Routine